 This is a summary article; read more in our article on extradural haemorrhag...

-Venous extradural haemorrhages are a relatively uncommon and subtype of arterial extradural haemorrhages differing not only in aetiology but also location and prognosis.
+Venous extradural haemorrhages are a relatively uncommon subtype of extradural haemorrhages, differing from arterial extradural haemorrhages not only in aetiology, but also location and prognosis.

 Extradural neural axis compartment (EDNAC) exists from the tip of the coccyx all the way to the back of the globe, and yet it is relatively unknown as a concept.
 It is bounded externally by the periosteum of the vertebrae and sacrum inferiorly and the skull superiorly, and the visceral layer of ...